Load data from cloud storage: Amazon S3

 To create a storage integration for Amazon S3, do the following:

 1. Use the AWS Management Console to create an IAM policy and an IAM role.
 These resources provide secure access to your S3 bucket for loading data.
 You will need these resources to create a storage integration in Snowflake.
-After logging into the console, complete Steps 1 and 2 under Option 1: Configuring a Snowflake storage integration to access Amazon S3.
+After logging into the console, complete Steps 1 and 2 under Option 1: Configure a Snowflake storage integration to access Amazon S3.

 CREATE OR REPLACE STORAGE INTEGRATION s3_data_integration